-GOLDHANGER Sailing Club, nestling between the western seawall and the aromatic strawberry fields of Wilkin & Sons Ltd, enjoys one of the most idyllic and tranquil settings on the River Blackwater.
+Goldhanger Sailing Club, nestling between the western seawall and the aromatic strawberry fields of Wilkin & Sons Ltd, enjoys one of the most idyllic and tranquil settings on the River Blackwater.

 Interest encompasses all types of sailing, sailboarding, paddleboarding and kayaking.
-A small number of motor boats are also allowed.
+A small number of motorboats are also allowed for fishing.
 There are men’s and ladies’ toilet facilities, a kitchen area and a large compound for dinghies, day-boats and trailers etc. A steel container annexe is used for storage and as a men’s changing room, and the creek is reached via a sturdy launching ramp, erected and maintained by the club.

 The club was formed in 1959 by a small group of village sailing enthusiasts during an informal chat in the bar of The Chequers public house.
 In 1991 the club moved to its present site beyond one of the strawberry fields owned by its landlord, Wilkin & Sons Ltd.